 2002 Canada wins its first Olympic gold medal for

-Women's Hockey at the 2002 Winter Games
+Women's Hockey at the 2002 Winter Games in

-in Salt Lake City
+Salt Lake City

 Three OWHA female officials were assigned

 games at the 2002 Olympics.

 OWHA hosts the Esso Women's Nationals in

 Renfrew / Arnprior.

-2002 Ontario Winter Games - Guelph

 OWHA co-hosts the 4 Nations Cup in Kitchener &

 Mississauga Canada-USA-Finland-Sweden

 OWHA Mascot PAWSitive is introduced

 2003 Team Ontario captures Canada Winter Games gold

-2003 in Bathurst / Campbellton, New Brunswick
+in Bathurst / Campbellton, New Brunswick

-The 2003 World Championship slotted for Beijing,
+The 2003 World Championship slated for Beijing.

-2004 China is cancelled due to SARS.
+China is cancelled due to SARS.

-2004 The OWHA surpasses the 30,000 player and 2,000 to a surpassion of the surpasses the support of the
+2004 The OWHA surpasses the 30,000 player and 2,000

-team registration milestones!
+2004 team registration milestones!

 Over 700 game officials register for assignment.

-419 teams competed at the OWHA Provincial
+419 teams competed at the OWHA Provincials

-Championships in 35 divisions/categories

 Canada wins its 8th straight world championship in

-Halifax, NS.
+Canada wins its 8 straight word championship in Halifax, NS.

+2005 Ontario Red wins 2005 U-18 in Salmon Arm, BC

-2005 OWHA hosted the Esso Women's Nationals in
+2005 OWHA hosted the Esso Nationals in Sarnia

-Sarnia - March 9-14, 2005.
-Ontario captures gold

-(Toronto Aeros) and silver (Brampton Thunder).
+OWHA hosted the Esso Nationals in Sama 445 teams competed at the OWHA Provincials

+, , , , , , , , , , , , , , , , , , ,

+Canada winning streak ends as USA wins World Championable gold in Linkoping Suradon

+0000 Championship gold in Linkoping, Sweden.

+2006 Ontario Red wins 05/06 U-18 in Salmon Arm, BC Oracida wing gold at the Othermatics in Turing Mature

+Canada wins gold at the Olympics in Turin, Italy.

+Sweden surprises and takes home the silver.

-863 Game Officials register for assignment.
+866 Game Officials register for assignment.

-445 teams competed at the OWHA Provincial
+448 teams competed at the OWHA Provincials

 Championships in 35 divisions/categories

-Canada winning streak ends as USA wins World

-Championship gold in Linkoping, Sweden.
+Ontario (Brampton Thunder) wins Esso Nationals

+First Masters division in an OWHA tournament

-2006 OWHA members prepare to host over 175
+2007 OWHA members will host over 175 tournaments

-sanctioned tournaments

 Thousands of OWHA sanctioned female hockey

 games/practices will be played in Ontario during the

-2005-06 season with players ranging in age from 3-
+2006-07 season with players ranging in age from

-85!
+under 5 to 85.

 Thousands of OWHA coaches, trainers, managers,

 administrators and parents will donate over

-1,000,000 volunteer hours to provide our players
+1,000,000 volunteer hours to provide our players with

-with an opportunity to play & have FUN!
+an opportunity to play & have FUN!

-Over 33,000 players enjoy OWHA hockey.
+Over 35,000 players enjoy OWHA hockey.

-Over 33,000 players enjoy OWNA nockey.
-Over 33,000 players contribute to the future of
+Over 35,000 players contribute to the future of

 female hockey!

-L тетнате поскеу!

-OWHA PLAYING opportunities include:
+OWHA PLAYING OPPORTUNITIES include:

 - Hockey FUNdamentals (HCIP)

 - House League Hockey

 - Competitive Leagues

 - Exhibition Games

 - Tournaments (provincial & int'l)

+- Provincial Championships

 - Ontario Winter Games

 - Canada Winter Games

 - "Under 18" Nationals

 - Senior Women's Nationals

+- World Championship

-- Provincial Championships - Olympics
+- Olympics

-OWHA VOLUNTEER opportunities include:
+OWHA VOLUNTEER OPPORTUNITIES include: